Harshakavin/synchronizer-token-pattern-csrf/ssd1/readme.txt

-This is csrf synchroizer token pattern sample web application.
+This is a csrf synchroizer token pattern sample web application.